How to Clean the Leaves of Houseplants

 Using a natural shiner is effective, except for plants that have curled leaves or small hairs; avoid use on such plants.
 Use a sponge and soapy water to gently wipe leaves for a healthier shine; you can also try using olive oil.
 Both options will give your plants a nice shine.

-5. Clean plants with a toothbrush
+3. Clean houseplants with a toothbrush

 It’s very simple: take the leaf in the palm of one hand and gently brush it with the toothbrush.
 Start at the base of the leaf and work your way up carefully towards the tip.
-Remember to rinse off the toothbrush every once in a while and make sure it’s completely dry before you clean the leaves.
+Remember to rinse off the toothbrush every once in a while and make sure it’s dry before you clean the leaves.

-Cleaning your plant’s leaves will only require a few minutes of your time.
+Cleaning your houseplant’s leaves will only require a few minutes of your time.
 However, it’ll have wonderful effects for their health.
 If you use plants for home decoration, bright and healthy plants will completely change the atmosphere of your space.